-Silvana now dedicates her efforts to bring a holistic, nurturing, intentional, sustainable and environmentally conscious schooling alternative for parents and children in her local community through Rosewood Nature School.
+Silvana now dedicates her efforts to bring a holistic, nurturing, intentional, sustainable and environmentally conscious schooling alternative for children and their families in her local community through Rosewood Nature School.
 Rosewood is proud to be a part of the Waldorf Impulse worldwide and the first grassroots Waldorf Initiative in Charlotte, North Carolina.

 She is grateful and eager to meet and receive with open arms each child and family that comes her way!